 Note: This course may be waived if student completed a graduate degree in clinical psychology from a regionally accredited U.S. university within the past 10 years.

-PSY-502 Critical Thinking in Clinical Psychology, 4 semester credits past 10 years.
+PSY-502 Critical Thinking in Clinical Psychology, 4 semester credits

 Enhances critical thinking skills related to issues in the field of clinical psychology.